Social distancing rules during coronavirus in Wales

 - moving house

-You cannot be indoors with anyone you don’t live with without a reasonable excuse.
+You cannot be indoors with anyone who isn't part of your extended household without a reasonable excuse.

-Reasonable excuses to leave your local area or be indoors with someone you don’t live with include to:
+Reasonable excuses to be indoors with someone outside your extended household include to:

 - get medical help and supplies, including for pets